yairgd/yairgd.github.io/content/post/bayer_conversion.md

 ---
-title : "Bayer Image to RGB"
-description : "Bayer to RGB conversion" tags :
+title : "Color transformation from Bayer to RGB" description : "Bayer to RGB conversion" tags :
  - "bayer"